falkr/ttm4175/pages/security-1-2020.md

 Next, we will create a new VM containing Windows 7.
 This machine will be the “victim” computer throughout the most of this lab.

-+ Import the file Windows 7.ova into VirtualBox: from the main VirtualBox window click on “Import Appliance..”; select the Windows 7.ova file; then finally click “Import”.
++ Import the file Windows 7.ova into VirtualBox: from the main VirtualBox window click on “Import Appliance..”; select the Windows 7.ova file; then click “Import”.
 You can just leave all the settings as they are.

-+ Boot it up and log in to the user account called ‘Lab1’ to try it out.
++ Boot it up and log in to the user account called **Lab1** to try it out.

 # Manage users in Linux